Comparison theorems for deformation functors via invariant theory: Introduction

 Our main result on the local Hilbert functor is Theorem \ref{hilbthm}.
 The conditions are depth conditions along the complement of $X^\prime$ in $\Spec S$ and along the locus where the quotient map fails to be geometric and smooth.
 We state also corollaries for subschemes of toric varieties and weighted projective space.

 For the abstract deformation functor $\Def_X$ the results are not so exact due to the presence of infinitesimal automorphisms.
 It is not clear what the correct assumptions should be but we found it useful to use results of Altmann regarding rigidity of $\QQ$-Gorenstein toric singularities as a guide.
-We get depth conditions as above but also along the locus where the isotropy groups are not finite.
-The main results for $\Def_X$ are Theorem \ref{defGtheorem}, Theorem \ref{cor1} and Theorem \ref{Q0thm}.
-If $S$ is a regular ring then we get a rigidity statement as corollary.
+If $\pi: X^\prime \to X$ is the quotient map set $\CS = \pi_\ast \CO_{X^\prime}$.
+As in the Hilbert functor case we get conditions involving the depth of $\CS$ along the locus in $X$ where the quotient map fails to be geometric and smooth, but also where the isotropy groups are not finite.